Create a GitHub Repo and Back up your Project

 Great!
 Now your project is ready.
 Next, you’ll make a home for it on GitHub.

 Give your new repository a name, preferably something that makes it easy to see which project this repository is linked to.
-Add a description if you like, leave “Public” checked, and click Create repository.
+Keep the name lower case and use dashes instead of spaces.
+Add a description if you like, leave “Public” checked and don't change any of the other settings.
+Then click "Create repository".

 The next page will give you a few options as to how you would like to get your files up on your shiny new GitHub repository.
 First, make sure "ssh" is selected under "Quick setup".
 Then, given that we have already set everything up in the terminal, we will choose the second option to “push an existing repository from the command line.”